 Growing Fruit for Fun and Profit

-Credits: 1; Prereq: freshmen and sophomores only.
+Credits: 1; Prereq: first and second year students only.

 For students, especially non-majors, desiring a concise mini-course in fruit growing and marketing.
 Fruit crops include citrus, pecan, blueberry, strawberry, peach, grape, apple, mango and avocado.